Do you want to build muscle with kettlebells? Or maybe your goal is to get stronger, burn fat, and be able to maintain a lean physique all year round.

 I started to pay attention to my muscle mass in my late 20s becasue that’s when the musculoskeletal deterioration slowly creeps in.
 I knew if I don’t do anything to build muscle, sooner or later, my strength and health will start to dip.

-Even on a more general level, more muscle mass is the goal not just to have a better looking physique, but is also strongly associated with better health and longevity.
+More muscle mass is the goal not just to have a better-looking physique, but is also strongly associated with better health and longevity.

 The good news is that hypertrophy can start to develop within just a couple of months of training.

-University of Applied Sciences.
-They showed that untrained individuals were able to gain 10-15% of lean mass after just 10-14 weeks of heavy-resistance training (source).
+In his study, Dr. Rønnestad said that “untrained individuals were able to gain 10-15% of lean mass after just 10-14 weeks of heavy-resistance training”.

 And as you advance further, it becomes progressively more difficult.
 That’s why if you’re looking to continue seeing progress, it’s important to have a proper hypertrophy routine in place.

-And getting lean mass can be done through a wide range of resistance training programs, some routines will lead to greater hypertrophy than others.
+This means that getting jacked can be done through a wide range of resistance training programs, some routines will lead to greater hypertrophy than others.

-Mechanical tension is primarily about the intensity (amount of load) and time under tension (duration under load).
-It is well established that mechanical tension is the main driver behind muscle hypertrophy.
+Mechanical tension is primarily about the intensity (heavier weights or higher training volume).
+It is well established that mechanical tension is the main driver behind muscle growth.

-And more you progress with the weight (progressive overload) the more effects you get.
+- And the more you progress with the weight (progressive overload) the more effects you get.